Running the "What If" Scenarios

-Step 2 in our guide to Evaluating Your Tax Exposure highlights the importance of “running the "what-if" scenarios” and using flexible strategies within your estate plan.
-This technique will help you maintain and retain adequate control over your assets and income - regardless of tax changes that ensue.
+Now, in Step 2, we highlight the importance of “running the ‘what-if’ scenarios” and using flexible strategies within your estate plan.
+This technique will help you maintain and retain adequate control over your assets and income, regardless of tax changes that ensue.

 A Note from Ed Wollman